New Zealand Deafness Notification Database

 Professionals working with deaf and hard of hearing children use the information in the database to better understand the characteristics of this population and to help plan and allocate resources.

-If a child has been referred from the Newborn Hearing Screening Programme (UNHSEIP) for a hearing loss, their family will already have provided consent to include them in the database.
-Otherwise, the audiologist will need a signed DND consent form.
+If a child has been referred from the Newborn Hearing Screening Programme (UNHSEIP) for a potential hearing loss, their family will already have provided consent to include them in the database.
+If a child has not been referred from the UNHSEIP, the audiologist will need a signed DND consent form.

 Once consent is obtained audiologists then complete an online notification form which includes information about the child such as their age, the type and severity of the hearing loss and their demographic details.